THE FOUR VALLEYS, AN OVERVIEW

 "If the mystic knowers be of those who have reached to the beauty of the Beloved One (Mahbúb), this station is the apex of consciousness and the secret of divine guidance.
 This is the center of the mystery: “He doth what He willeth, ordaineth what He pleaseth.”"

-At last divested of any earthly attributes, the attracted lover of the Third Valley has been primed to be entrusted with the divine might and power of the highest paradise, and to not abuse it in any way, for did He not say elsewhere that "The station of absolute self-surrender... will ever remain exalted above, every other station"?
-To be rich is God, one must become absolutely poor in oneself.
+At last divested of any earthly attributes, the attracted lover of the Third Valley is now primed to be entrusted with the divine might and power of the highest paradise, without ever abusing it.
+Did He not say elsewhere that "The station of absolute self-surrender... will ever remain exalted above every other station"?
+To be that rich in God, one must become absolutely selfless.

 "God hath a people beneath the dome of glory, whom He hideth" in the clothing of radiant poverty.”

-In this "realm of Absolute Command" the land "of mercy, not the realm of distinction" where one is "free of all the attributes of earth," any other desire than Him "becometh an obstruction and a barrier, and all else save Him is but a curtain," this station being "the station of God’s immutable decree" where one "shalt say ‘Be,’ and it shall be.”
+In this “realm of Absolute Command,” the land “of mercy, not the realm of distinction,” where one becomes “free of all the attributes of earth” and any desire other than Him “becometh an obstruction and a barrier, and all else save Him is but a curtain,” one attains “the station of God’s immutable decree,” where one “shalt say ‘Be,’ and it shall be.”

-Now receiving instructions directly from the Source and humbly doing what it is told without hesitation nor fear, the soul of the realm of Absolute Command sacrifices all for the glory of God.
+Now receiving instructions directly from the Source and humbly obeying without hesitation or fear, this soul of the realm of Absolute Command sacrifices all for the glory of God.

 "“ O My Servant!
 Obey Me and I shall make thee like unto Myself.
 I say ‘Be,’ and it is, and thou shalt say ‘Be,’ and it shall be.” "